Adjunct Professor of Law

-After graduating law school, Joel worked as a Deputy County Attorney in Maricopa County, Arizona, prosecuting vehicular crimes.
-From 1999 to 2003, Joel worked as a Deputy Prosecuting Attorney in St. Joseph County, Indiana prosecuting vehicular crimes and murder cases.
-Since 2003, Joel has been a Deputy Prosecuting Attorney in Elkhart County, Indiana.
+After graduating law school, Williams worked as a Deputy County Attorney in Maricopa County, Arizona, prosecuting vehicular crimes.
+From 1999 to 2003, he worked as a Deputy Prosecuting Attorney in St. Joseph County, Ind., prosecuting vehicular crimes and murder cases.
+Since 2003, Williams has been a Deputy Prosecuting Attorney in Elkhart County, Ind.
 Currently, he is the Supervisor of the Major Crimes Division and is Supervisor of the Elkhart County Fatal Alcohol Crash Team.
-In addition, Joel currently prosecutes murder, attempted murder and vehicular homicide cases.
+In addition, Williams currently prosecutes murder, attempted murder and vehicular homicide cases.
 Finally, he is in charge of the Office's training program.

-In addition to teaching at Notre Dame Law School, Joel has also served as an Assistant Adjunct Professor at Ivy Tech State College.
-Joel has served as a faculty member for the National District Attorney's Association (NDAA) and the Indiana Prosecuting Attorney's Council (IPAC) in their Trial Advocacy Programs.
-Finally, Joel has given lectures at numerous IPAC seminars on various criminal law and trial advocacy topics.
+In addition to teaching at Notre Dame Law School, Williams has also served as an Assistant Adjunct Professor at Ivy Tech State College.
+He has served as a faculty member for the National District Attorney's Association (NDAA) and the Indiana Prosecuting Attorney's Council (IPAC) in their Trial Advocacy Programs.
+Finally, Williams has given lectures at numerous IPAC seminars on various criminal law and trial advocacy topics.